One-Way Topological Automata and the Tantalizing Effects of Their Topological Features: Multi-Valued Operators and Nondeterminism

 Let us define an \emph{extended automata base} by expanding the notion of automata bases in the following way.

-\s {\bf Extended Automata Base.} An \emph{extended automata base} is, similar to an automata base, a tuple $(\VV,\BB,\OO)$ in which $\VV$ is a set of topological spaces, $\OO$ is a set of observable pairs, and $\BB$ consists of continuous multi-valued operators $B: V\to V$ for each set $V\in\VV$.
+\s {\bf Extended Automata Base.} An \emph{extended automata base} is, similar to an automata base, a tuple $(\VV,\BB,\OO)$ in which $\VV$ is a set of topological spaces, $\OO$ is a set of observable pairs, and $\BB$ is composed of subsets $F$ of $C_m(V)$ for each topological space $(V,T_V)\in\VV$ such that $F$ is closed under functional composition $\diamond$.

 \s Since single-valued operators can be viewed as multi-valued ones, any automata base can be treated as a special case of extended automata bases.